Helen Hay Whitney

-Helen Julia Hay Whitney (March 11, 1875 – September 24, 1944) was an American poet, writer, racehorse owner/breeder, socialite, and philanthropist.
+Helen Julia Hay Whitney (March 11, 1875 – September 24, 1944) was an American poet, writer, racehorse owner and breeder, socialite, and philanthropist.
 She was a member by marriage of the prominent Whitney family of New York.

 Early life

-She was the daughter of John Milton Hay (1838–1905), who served as United States Secretary of State and the United States Ambassador to Great Britain, and Clara Louise Stone (1849–1914).
+Hay was born in 1875 (although some sources say 1876), the daughter of John Milton Hay (1838–1905), who served as United States Secretary of State and the United States Ambassador to Great Britain, and Clara Louise Stone (1849–1914).
 Her maternal grandfather was Cleveland multimillionaire railroad and banking mogul Amasa Stone (1818–1883).